At a Glance

 ✨Understand the Organisation's Mission

-Before the interview, take some time to research the charitable organisation's mission and values.
-Understanding their focus on the safety of victims of domestic abuse will help you align your answers with their goals.
+Before your interview, take some time to research the charitable organisation's mission and values.
+Understanding their focus on the safety of victims of domestic abuse will help you align your answers with their goals and demonstrate your commitment to their cause.

 ✨Showcase Your Leadership Skills

-As a Community Services Manager, you'll need to demonstrate strong leadership abilities.
-Prepare examples from your past experiences where you've successfully led a team or managed a project, especially in challenging situations.
+As a Community Services Manager, you'll need strong leadership abilities.
+Prepare examples from your past experiences where you've successfully led a team, managed projects, or implemented initiatives that had a positive impact on the community.

 ✨Prepare for Scenario-Based Questions

 Expect scenario-based questions that assess your problem-solving skills and ability to handle sensitive situations.
-Think about how you would approach various challenges related to domestic abuse and community services.
+Think about how you would approach various challenges related to domestic abuse and be ready to discuss your thought process.

 ✨Ask Insightful Questions

-At the end of the interview, be ready to ask thoughtful questions about the organisation's current initiatives or future plans.
+At the end of the interview, have a few thoughtful questions prepared.
+Inquire about the organisation's current projects, team dynamics, or future goals.
 This shows your genuine interest in the role and helps you gauge if it's the right fit for you.